cfindlayisme/factorio-docker/README.md

 Change `ARG version="1.1.94"` in Dockerfile to the desired version, and then build.

 ## Building
-Built via Github Actions, but can be built locally with
+Built via GitHub Actions, but can be built locally with

 `docker build -t gitea.findlayis.me/chuck/factorio-docker:latest .`